Why I became Vegetarian?

 To conclude, here are two profound quotations which according to Ovid, Pythagoras believed that “animals share with us the privilege of having a soul” and, “for as long as men massacre animals, they will kill each other.
 Indeed, he who sows the seed of murder and pain cannot reap joy and love.”

-Watch this video … Life and Work of John Robins from Green America
+Watch this informative video on the Life and Work of John Robins from Green America

 Are you here looking for SOLUTIONS?